MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 ### 2.0 - Config.plist

 <p align="justify">My config.plist is based on the selected hardware.
-Suitability is dependent on SMBIOS.
-Quirk selected was according to Intel 10th Gen suitability at random</p>
+Suitability is dependent on SMBIOS + compatible hardware.
+Quirk selected was according to Intel 10th Gen `Comet Lake` recommend settings via Dortania.
+It has taken me several years to understand the concept of Hackintosh.
+Starting with Clover, it was a bit confusing for me because of the scattered setting arrangement of each level.
+The OpenCore concept is easier to understand and compiled every level to improve the stability of this Operating System.
+I also provide examples, and explain some important settings for OpenCore `EFI` Folders and Files.</p>

 **Refer:**  [config.plist](https://github.com/MohdIsmailMatAsin/i510400AsrockB460MSteelLegend/blob/main/config.plist)